 Our collections curate the most sought after trends, styles and colors of handmade Persian Rugs.

 More About Persian Rugs

 The beauty of Persian rugs: why they continue to be an interior design staple

-Persian rugs are traditionally handwoven by highly skilled artisans, a process that can take months or years to complete.
+Handmade RugsA Persian carpet is traditionally handwoven by highly skilled artisans, a process that can take months or years to complete.
 First, the weaver prepares a loom with the warp, the foundation into which the rug will be woven.
 Then, the weaver knots each individual strand of wool or silk onto the warp.
 There are many variations in warp and knot structures used around the world.
-The motifs of a rug vary significantly across geography and time, and can be key in identifying a rug’s provenance. using a variety of traditional patterns and colors.
-As the rug starts to take shape, the weaver adds additional details, such as floral-shaped motifs known as Guls or Gols.
+The motifs of a rug vary significantly across geography and time, and can be key in identifying a rug’s provenance using a variety of traditional patterns and colors.
+As the rug starts to take shape, the weaver adds additional details, such as a central medallion and floral-shaped motifs known as Guls or Gols.
 Once the rug knotting is finished, the rug is removed from the loom, edges are bound, and the rug is washed and stretched.
 In commercialized productions, the rug undergoes a series of quality control tests to ensure that it meets the highest standards.

 Persian rugs are a beautiful and luxurious addition to any home.
 Not only do they add a touch of elegance and sophistication, but they are also a great investment as their value tends to appreciate over time.